 Wilson Audio Sasha DAW ($37,950 pr USD)

 This design from Wilson Audio, the first released after the passing of its founder, is a complete re-working of the previous Sasha—although these improvements bring it closer to the more expensive Alexia.
 We felt that this might be the Wilson speaker “you fall in love with,” especially if you’re dealing with a normal-sized listening room.
-Accurate time alignment, impressive dynamics and deep bass response define this speaker—this may be the best Wilson ever.
+Accurate time alignment, impressive dynamics and deep bass response define the Sasha—these may be the best floorstanding speakers from Wilson ever.

 Von Schweikert Audio VS-55 Aktive ($60,000 pr USD)

-While this California-based company’s flagship loudspeakers—the $220K Ultra 9 and the $320K Ultra 11—are at the pinnacle of today’s loudspeaker design, it’s the scaled-down active VS-55 floorstanding loudspeakers that will help well-heeled audiophiles in normal-sized rooms achieve sonic nirvana.
+While Von Scheikert Audio’s flagship loudspeakers—the $220K Ultra 9 and the $320K Ultra 11—are at the pinnacle of today’s loudspeaker design, it’s the scaled-down active VS-55 floorstanding loudspeakers that will help well-heeled audiophiles in normal-sized rooms achieve sonic nirvana.
 The VS-55 is so clean, so fast, so dynamic and yet so natural that it feels like it’s removed yet another veil from reproduced music, one that we didn’t even know existed until hearing these fantastic speakers.